Rachael Gunn: Post-Olympics and retirement

-Legacy after the Olympics

-After the Olympics, she immediately was mocked by impersonators on TV shows across the world, particularly in the United States of America and most notably on the Jimmy Fallon Show.
-A couple months after the performance, Raygun, The Musical was created and was scheduled to perform in Sydney, Melbourne and Adelaide.
-The show was cancelled after legal threats from Rayguns lawyers.

 Legal issues

 Raygun: The Musical, a theatre work about Gunn's contentious Olympics performance, was scheduled to debut in Sydney on 7 December 2024.
 The show was cancelled after legal threats by Gunn's lawyers, who claimed her name and kangaroo hop were intellectual property.
 Sydney comedian Steph Broadbridge, the creator and star of the production, observed that the kangaroo dance was: "an Olympic-level dance.
 How would I possibly be able to do that without any formal breakdancing training?"
 Gunn claimed to have been "blindsided" after learning about the show through the media.
-On 20 December, it was reported that Broadbridge would continue with the show, and Gunn stated that the issue had been resolved.
+By 20 December, the issue had been resolved and Broadbridge continued developing the show.
 Gunn's legal threats were worked into the revised version of the show, entitled Breaking: The Musical, which then played to larger audiences.
-This is an example of the Streisand effect in action.
+Matt Reigle of OutKick cited the incident as an example of the Streisand effect.

-It was reported that a trademark application for the silhouette of Gunn doing the kangaroo pose was submitted by her legal team on the same day that the show was first promoted with the same image, on 25 September 2024.
+A trademark application for the silhouette of Gunn doing the kangaroo pose was submitted by her legal team on the same day that the show was first promoted with the same image, on 25 September 2024.
 A trademark application for the name "Raygun" was stalled with an "adverse report" issued by authorities in October 2024.

 Academic career

-Gunn is a lecturer at Macquarie University Faculty of Arts in the Department of Media, Communications, Creative Arts, Language and Literature.
+From 2017 to 2020, Gunn served as a teaching fellow at Macquarie University Faculty of Arts in the Department of Media, Communications, Creative Arts, Language, and Literature.
+From 2020 until February 2026 Gunn was a full-time lecturer in the department, until she took a "voluntary redundancy".
+Gunn noted that she "had seen 'the writing on the wall,'" and that "We need to have a serious conversation about higher education" in Australia.

+She was a member of the Macquarie University Performance and Expertise Research Centre.

 Her research focuses on breakdancing, street dance, hip-hop, youth culture, and gender in politics.

-She is a member of the Macquarie University Performance and Expertise Research Centre.
+Documentary

+A Netflix documentary about Gunn's Olympic performance and its aftermath, titled Untold Raygun: Breaking Badly, was aired in September 2026.
+Guardian reviewer Stuart Heritage gave it 4 out of 5 stars, saying Gunn came across as charismatic and vulnerable for discussing her worries and shortcomings.

 Personal life

-Gunn met her husband, fellow breakdancer Samuel Free, at university in 2008.
+Gunn met her husband Samuel Free, a fellow breakdancer, at university in 2008.
 They married in January 2018.